evankenyon/cs307-hangman-game/README.md

 Data files needed: None

-Key/Mouse inputs: If using interactive guesser, use keyboard to guess letter.
-If using a different kind of guesser, press any letter on the keyboard to start the game.
+Key/Mouse inputs: If using interactive guesser, use keyboard to guess letters.
+If using a different kind of guesser, game will start automatically.

 Known Bugs: None